daranzolin/daranzolin.github.io/_posts/2019-09-02-reports-as-functions.markdown

 Your reporting infrastructure is like a puzzle: you have to know how the pieces fit.
 Your ETL scripts are a piece; your table schema is a piece; your data extraction tools are a piece; and your output is a piece.
-While brute force and time can wedge anything together (however crudely), ideally we want as little friction as possible.
-A near seamless structure can work magic with some package templating + `rmarkdown::render`.
+While brute force and time can wedge anything together (however crudely), ideally we want as little friction as possible; a dash of package templating + `rmarkdown::render` + `purrr` greases all wheels.
 In brief, *you will probably want to turn your reports into functions.* Below I'll demonstrate how this works, thus creating a programmatic interface to your reporting infrastructure.
 That means loops and automation, coding instead of clicking.

 <!--more-->

-You can follow along by first installing [the `reportsAsFunctions` on GitHub.](https://github.com/daranzolin/reportsAsFunctions) The package contains a paramaterized .Rmd template and a single function, `generate_report`.[^1]
+You can follow along by first installing [reportsAsFunctions on GitHub.](https://github.com/daranzolin/reportsAsFunctions) The package contains a paramaterized .Rmd template and a single function, `generate_report`.[^1]
 If you are unsure about creating Rmd templates, [Chester Ismay's tutorial is quite good.](http://ismayc.github.io/ecots2k16/template_pkg/) And it is relatively easy [to paramaterize any report, as described by Yihui here.](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html)

 [^1]: The function's internals were modeled after Hadley Wickham's ["Joy of Functional Programming" repo.](https://github.com/hadley/joy-of-fp) We're taking the next step and turning it into a package function.

-`render` is the engine of `rmarkdown` and the substance of our `generate_report` function (see below).
-It has three essential arguments: `input`, `output_file`, and `params`.
-Our function wraps these arguments, abstracting `render` to cover any of our parameterized templates.
+`render` is the engine of `rmarkdown` and [the substance of our generate_report function (see below).](https://github.com/daranzolin/reportsAsFunctions/blob/master/R/generate_report.R) It has three essential arguments: `input`, `output_file`, and `params`.
+Our function wraps these arguments, abstracting `render` to cover any parameterized template.

 {% highlight r %}
 generate_report <- function(template_name,